andinocl/arg_covid/README.md

 @TODO Add a shiny project to make the data easier to explore
 @TODO Add plugin checker/installer to R scripts

-## new_report.Rmd
+## DecisionPointsReport.Rmd
-R Markdown file to generate number of graphs for National, Buenos Aires, and Province of Buenos Aires, including 14-day trend, doubling time, and estimate of Rt.
+R Markdown file to generate number of graphs for National, Buenos Aires, and Province of Buenos Aires, including 14-day trend, 28-day trend, doubling time, and estimate of Rt.
 Now includes better R estimator with potential for municipal-level tracking.

 @TODO: add in vaccination rates
 @TODO: consider adding in age/infection graphs (or save for shiny)